Al-Baha: Climate

-Al Bahah has a Subtropical Highland Climate (Koppen:Cwb) So it has a mild fresh weather, The climate is greatly affected by its varying geographic features.
-Generally speaking, the climate in Al-Baha is mild with temperatures ranging between 7 and 32.3 C. Due to its location at 2,500 m above sea level, Al Baha's climate is moderate in summer and cold in winter.
+Al Bahah has a hot desert climate (Köppen: BWh).
+The climate is greatly affected by its varying geographic features.
+Generally speaking, the climate in Al-Baha is mild with temperatures ranging between 7 and 32.3 C. Due to its location at 2,500 m above sea level, Al Baha's climate is, by Saudi Arabian standards, moderate in summer and cold in winter.
 The area attracts visitors looking for a moderate climate and pristine, scenic views.

 In the Tehama area of the province, which is down on the coast, the climate is hot in the summer and warm in the winter.
 Humidity ranges from 52%–67%.
 While in the mountainous region, which is known as As-Sarah, the weather is cooler in summer and winter.
 Rainfall in the mountainous region lies in the range of 229 to 581 mm.
 The average throughout the whole region is 100 to 250 mm annually.

 History

-Post-World War 1, the village of El-Zafir (قَرْيَة ٱلظَّفِيْر) had been the administrative centre of what was known then as Belad Ghamid, but with the establishment of Saudi Arabian government, the Ghamid and Zahran were administered as a unit in 1925, and the seat of local government transferred to Baljurashi), a town situated 15 mile south of El-Zafir.
+Post-World War 1, the village of El-Zafir (قَرْيَة ٱلظَّفِيْر) had been the administrative centre of what was known then as Belad Ghamd, but with the establishment of Saudi Arabian government, the Ghamd and Zahran were administered as a unit in 1925, and the seat of local government transferred to Baljurashi), a town situated 15 mile south of El-Zafir.
 The tribes of Ghamid and Zahran are the indigenous people of Al Baha.
 Tribes in the region trace their origin to the ancient Arabian Mamlakat Saba' (possibly the Kingdom of Sheba), whose rule extended to areas presently known as Syria and Lebanon.
 Historians also report that they established the famous state of Axum, in Abyssinia.
 Prince Husam bin Saud has been the governor of the province since April 21, 2017.